-Strategy for 2015 to 2016
+Strategy for 2016 to 2017

-As a major employer within the City of Manchester and a significant employer of Manchester residents the Council is cognisant of the link between its employment and remuneration policies and practices and the local economy and communities.
+As a major employer within the City of Manchester, and a significant employer of Manchester residents, the Council is cognisant of the link between its employment and remuneration policies and practices and the local economy and communities.
 The Council's employment policies and practices support the City through mechanisms including:

-- The operation of the Manchester Minimum Wage Agreement, as amended, which sets out the Council's policy with regard to its lowest paid employees (see below) and acts to encourage fair remuneration practices across the City. - Delivery of the People Strategy objectives and, in particular, work to reduce worklessness across the City through both direct action as an employer and influence over other major employers across the City - Operation of m people, supporting the skills development and flexibility of the workforce and promoting opportunities across the City to the Council workforce.
+- The operation of the Manchester Minimum Wage Agreement, as amended, which sets out the Council's policy with regard to its lowest paid employees (see below) and acts to encourage fair remuneration practices across the City. - Delivery of its People Strategy and, in particular, work to reduce worklessness across the City through both direct action as an employer and influence over other major employers across the City - Operation of m people, supporting the skills development and flexibility of the workforce and promoting opportunities across the City to the Council workforce. - The promotion and development of Manchester's behaviors and values in order to ensure a workforce which is aligned to supporting the City's growth and the development of people and place irrespective of individual roles and responsibilities.

-The organisation remains committed to being seen as an 'employer of choice' for high calibre employees at all levels (see also Recruitment and Retention below).
+The organisation remains committed to being seen as an employer of choice for high calibre employees at all levels (see also Recruitment and Retention below).